mantidproject/mantid/docs/source/techniques/PolarisedDiffractionILL.rst

 Reduction workflow
 ------------------

-The first two steps of the reduction of vanadium data are the same as for quartz, with normalisation to the monitor and background subtraction (provided the necessary inputs).
+The first two steps of the reduction of vanadium data are the same as for quartz, with normalisation to the monitor or time, and background subtraction (provided the necessary inputs).
 The polarisation efficiency of the instrument can be corrected using the previously reduced quartz data.
 The correction is applied according to the following formula: